ajv-validator/ajv/README.md

 #### Prohibit unknown formats

 By default unknown formats throw exception during schema compilation (and fail validation in case format keyword value is [\$data reference](#data-reference)).
-It is possible to opt out of format validation completely with `format: false` option.
+It is possible to opt out of format validation completely with options `validateFormats: false`.
 You can define all known formats with `addFormat` method or `formats` option - to have some format ignored pass `true` as its definition:

 ```javascript
 const ajv = new Ajv({formats: {